Huffington Post – January 16, 2019

 Without childcare, parents cannot go to work.

-Number of American babies living in poor & low-income families
+Number of babies living in poor & low-income families in the U.S.

 1 in 3 American families reports experiencing diaper need.

 Disposable diapers cost $70 to $80 per month per baby.

 Diapers cannot be obtained with food stamps.